New South Wales Court of Appeal: Current composition

-The Court of Appeal, as of March 2024, consists of the Chief Justice of New South Wales, the President of the Court of Appeal and the judges of appeal.
+The Court of Appeal, as of March 2024, consists of the Chief Justice of New South Wales, the President of the Court of Appeal, and the judges of appeal.
 Apart from the Chief Justice and the President of the Court, there are nine judges of appeal with current commissions.

-Traditionally two of them are heads of the Common Law Division and the Equity Division, and sit full-time in those Divisions as primary judges.
-The Chief Judge at Common Law is currently Ian Harrison, while the Chief Judge at Equity is currently David Hammerschlag.
+Traditionally these judges of appeal include the head of the Supreme Court's Common Law Division and the head of its Equity Division, judges (sometimes style chief judges) who sit for the most part in those Divisions as 'primary' judges.
+The Chief Judge at Common Law is currently Ian Harrison, while the Chief Judge in Equity is currently David Hammerschlag.
 The chief judges will on occasion sit as appeal judges from time to time.

-The Governor can appoint Acting Judges of Appeal.
+The Governor can also appoint Acting Judges of Appeal.
 They have all rights and powers as a Judge of Appeal.
-There are presently two acting judges of appeal, John Griffiths and John Basten.
+There are presently two acting judges of appeal, John Griffiths and Derek Price.
 Each sit full-time in the Court of Appeal, although will hear primary cases in the Divisions as the need arises.